BaroudLab/Pyxidis/README.md

 A part of the analysis presented here rely on the use of *Griottes* tool.
 More documentation is provided here: https://github.com/BaroudLab/Griottes and in the corresponding article: [Griottes: a generalist tool for network generation from segmented tissue images](https://bmcbiol.biomedcentral.com/articles/10.1186/s12915-022-01376-2).

 # Description of repository content
 This repository contains all steps to reproduce image analysis pipeline described in figure 2 of the article.
-It also contains notebooks to reproduce main pannels from the article.
+It also contains notebooks to reproduce main panels from the article.
 Some light csv files to run some notebooks on examples are provided directly in the Github repository.
 However, to get more complete example data to run all notebooks, please dowloaded using ...
 (PUT LINK HERE to repository).

 ### The repository contains:
 - **Notebooks** containing: